PrjctQ/Q-Core/SECURITY.md

 | > 1.0.0 | :white_check_mark: |
 | < 1.0.0 | :x:                |

+**Please always use the latest release.** Due to the early stage of development (`0.x`), we do not backport security fixes to older versions.
+The only way to ensure you have the latest security patches is to upgrade.

 ## Reporting a Vulnerability

 We take the security of this library seriously.
 If you believe you have found a security vulnerability, please report it to us privately to allow for coordination before public disclosure.